pavlokurochka/data-engineering-zoomcamp2024-project2/README.md

 ### Setup Cloud

-Create and account on [MotherDuck](https://app.motherduck.com/).
+Create an account on [MotherDuck](https://app.motherduck.com/).
 Go to [settings](https://app.motherduck.com/settings) and copy the Service Token.

 Fork this repository to your GitHub account.
 Click on **Code** and then **Create codespace on main**.